 A venerable copper bell which is two meters in height, one point three meters in diameter and weighs five tons (11,023 pounds) is placed on the three-storied Bell Tower.
 The Evening Bell-Striking Ceremony on 31st December is regarded as one of the eight great attractions of Shanghai.
 Welcoming the New Year in the melodious, heavenly sound of the bell is an interesting and memorable experience.

 The seven-storied, 40.4 meters high Longhua Pagoda stands in front of the Longhua Temple, the brick body and the wooden staircases make up its main structure.
 Each storey is smaller than the storey below, and all the levels are encircled by balconies and banisters.
 Bells on each corner of the octagonal eaves make cheerful and lively sounds as the wind passes by.
 The pagoda has been rebuilt several times, but the style of the Song Dynasty still remains to today.

-In late spring, when the peaches in Longhua Park are in full blossom and the temple fair (on the 3rd March, lunar calendar) is under way, large numbers of visitors and pilgrims will come and the Longhua will become a place of great hustle and bustle.
+In late spring, when the peaches in Longhua Park are in full blossom and the temple fair (on the 3rd March, lunar calendar) is under way, large numbers of visitors and pilgrims will come and the Longhua Temple will become a place of great hustle and bustle.

-Shanghai Bus / Subway Search
+Shanghai Bus / Metro Search

-|Recommended Time for a Visit:||1.5 hours|
+|Recommended Time for a Visit||1.5 hours|

 Places of Interest in Shanghai: 12 Historical Sites to Explore